Cookies on this website

 Sleep is vital and universal, yet little is known about its biological functions.
 A crucial benefit must be provided, in order to balance the enormous risks to which an animal is exposed every time it disconnects from the external world during sleep.

-An in-depth knowledge of the sleep-control processes will inevitably bring insights into the vital functions of sleep.
+An in-depth knowledge of the sleep-control processes will inevitably provide important clues about the physiological variables linked to the essential function of sleep.

 Biography

-At the same time, he is associate member of the Italian Center for Excellence and Transdisciplinary Studies, and long-term collaborator of Italian National Association of Natural Sciences Teachers, contributing to science communications and public engagement at various levels.
+Raffaele has been President of the Oxford University Cortex Club, the neuroscience student forum, where neuroscience is discussed in formats ranging from small debates to panel discussions, to symposia with other universities, with talks featuring internationally prominent speakers and early career researchers.
+At the same time, he is associate member of the Italian Center for Excellence and Transdisciplinary Studies, long-term collaborator of Italian National Association of Natural Sciences Teachers and Amgen Biotech Experience Italy, and was jury member at the 29th International Biology Olympiadcontributing to science communications and public engagement at various educational levels.